5 Tips To Make The Most Of Your Body Wash Routine

 If you want to have firmer-looking skin, try a body-toning shower concentrate

 If you are working on toning and tightening your skin, the Tonic Bath & Shower Concentrate, £23, can help.
-This body wash is formulated with hardworking essential oils of rosemary, geranium and mint, which help to firm, tone, and improve elasticity.
+This body cleanser is formulated with hardworking essential oils of rosemary, geranium and mint, which help to firm, tone, and improve elasticity.
 In addition, you also get aromatherapy benefits from boosting your energy, improving concentration, and uplifting your overall mood.
 First, massage the product onto the skin as you inhale the aromatic benefits of the steam.
 Then, in the shower, apply using a sponge.

-McHale says: “A 50p-sized amount of the shower concentrate lathered into the hands of a soft sponge or cloth should be sufficient for the whole body.
+McHale says: “A 50p-sized amount of the shower concentrate lathered into the hands or a soft sponge or cloth should be sufficient for the whole body.
 It should last about a month with daily use.”

 How long should you leave body wash on?
 Dr Acharya recommends allotting at least: “30 seconds to one minute lathering time to cleanse your skin thoroughly.”

-2. Use the proper water temperature
+2. Use the correct water temperature

-I love a hot shower, especially in winter!
+“I love a hot shower, especially in winter!
 But hot water can make the skin drier and feel tight, uncomfortable, and itchy.
 The most skin-friendly shower temperature is lukewarm.”

-Dr Lal adds: “Chances are if it feels good (hot), it’s drying you out.
+Dr Lal adds: “Chances are, if it feels good (hot), it’s drying you out.
 So it should feel like room temperature, which can be cold, but that will force you to be quicker – and more eco-friendly.”

 3. Keep daily showers short